What is Semantic Search?

 Given a query q and a corpus of documents D = \{d₁, d₂, ..., dₙ\}, semantic search finds:

-Approximate nearest-neighbor (ANN) algorithms such as HNSW (Hierarchical Navigable Small World graphs) allow sub-linear retrieval over millions of vectors.
-Vector databases (Pinecone, Weaviate, Qdrant, pgvector) implement these indexes as first-class primitives.
+Approximate nearest-neighbor (ANN) algorithms such as HNSW (Hierarchical Navigable Small World graphs) enable fast retrieval over millions of vectors.
+Vector databases (Pinecone, Weaviate, Qdrant, pgvector) provide these indexes natively.

 How VectorFin Uses This

 VectorFin's 768-dim embeddings stored in gs://vectorfinancials-data/warehouse/embeddings/ are designed for semantic search use cases.
 Customers on Starter and Pro tiers can pull raw embeddings and build their own semantic search layers over earnings call transcript chunks.
-Common patterns include:
+Common patterns:

 # Retrieve embeddings for building a semantic search index